-The Implementation Timeline identifies specific actions and steps the City and the Working Group can take to help the community achieve the 2035 goals.
+The Implementation Timeline identifies specific actions and steps the County and the Working Group can take to help the community achieve the 2035 goals.
 The timeline table prioritizes the actions by year based on staff resources, potential funding availability, and partner organizations' capacities.
-The timeline serves as a guidepost for City staff and Working Group members to initiate actions to implement the EAP and track progress.
+The timeline serves as a guidepost for County staff and Working Group members to initiate actions to implement the EAP and track progress.
 Rather than identifying week-by-week or month-by-month deadlines, the timeline merely identifies the actions that are best taken throughout each year to provide flexibility.

-The implementation actions in the following table also address suggestions brought forth by community members during the June 19th, 2018 community meeting, and the July 28th, 2018 local market event.
+The implementation actions in the following table also address suggestions brought forth by community members during the public input process, including feedback collected during the study session and from the online survey.
 These include actions that promote lowering energy bills, incentives for solar procurement, and opportunities for increased water efficiency.

 As previously indicated, it is optimal while implementing the goals and strategies outlined in this plan to follow the best practice recommended by the State of California, which is reduce the total amount of energy used through efficiency and conservation before switching to renewable energy sources to meet demand.
-As such, energy efficiency and educational measures are prioritized during the first, and water efficiency and renewable energy measures are prioritized during the second and third year.
+As such, energy efficiency and educational measures are prioritized during the first year, and water efficiency and renewable energy measures are prioritized during the second and third year.
 It should also be emphasized that if switching energy systems (i.e. from gas to electric), it is optimal to complete the fuel switching before buying new equipment - this way, all new systems are optimized for that fuel system.
 Following this priority ensures the most effective and affordable use of funding and resources.

-Table 4-1 below is broken into two sections to highlight actions recommended for the City and for the Working Group to take over the 3 year timeline.
+Table 4-1 below is broken into two sections to highlight actions recommended for the County and for the Working Group to take over the 3 year timeline.